 Step-by-Step Instructions

-Making authentic German Frikadellen is a straightforward process.
+Making authentic German meatballs is a straightforward process.
 It's so simple that even little helpers can join in on the fun and learn how to make this German recipe from scratch.

-Hint: Make sure the Frikadellen are fully cooked, but don't overcook them or they will become hard and dry.
+Hint: Make sure the German meatballs are fully cooked, but don't overcook them or they will become hard and dry.

 Video Tutorial